Basic, yet Versatile Indian – Style Curry Recipe!

 But recently, I got to taste the curries or gravies prepared with it and I really liked the final taste of the dish made this way.
 This has literally made my life a lot easier.
 And I wish it helps each of you too.

 And one more thing is that this is such an ‘all-rounder’ recipe.
 With this one single recipe in your hand, you can prepare a lot of other dishes!
 Does that sound great?
 Plus, you can substitute the store bought curry powders with homemade ones too.
 There are plenty of recipes available in various food blogs.
 So, do a small research and you will be able to prepare the curry powder all by yourselves.
 For the time being, I am relying on the store bought ones.
 The use of these powders not only helps to boost the taste but also thickens the gravy to a great extent.

 Ingredients required to make yummy gravies:

 1. The main ingredient as per your choice.
-You can choose between eggs (2 no.s) / chickpeas/ soybeans/green peas/lentils/veggies etc. – 1 – 1/2 cups roughly
+You can choose between eggs (2 no.s), chickpeas, soy nuggets, green peas, lentils or veggies and meat of your choice.
+You will need about 1 – 1/2 cups roughly.

 2. Garlic- 2-3 cloves

 5. Green chilies – 3 nos.

 6. Turmeric powder – 1/4 – 1/2 Tsp

 7. Chilly powder – 1/2 tsp or as per taste